shivinm/ops/security.md

 ### Java Keystore

 ##### Change Certificate Private Key password
-The cerficate's private key must match the keystore password for the ceritficate to work
+The certificate's private key password must match the keystore password for the certificate to work

 ```
 $ keytool -keypasswd  -alias <certificate-alias> -keystore keystore.jks
 Enter keystore password:                                              // Enter Java Keystore password
 Enter key password for <certficate-alias>                             // Enter password provided by the certificate issuer
 New key password for <certficate-alias> :                             // This password should match the Java Keystore password
 Re-enter new key password for <certficate-alias> :
 ```